-Our goal in offering the B.A.S. degree is to provide you with a general knowledge of management, organizational, and policy issues and to advance your communication, computer, and quantitative skills.
+Our goal in offering the Bachelor of Applied Science (BAS) degree is to provide you with a general knowledge of management, organizational, and policy issues and to advance your communication, computer, and quantitative skills.
 This degree also offers you the opportunity to complete a specialization that will broaden your career horizons, promote life-long learning, and enrich your life.
 Northern Arizona University offers this degree at selected campuses throughout Arizona.

-Career Accordion Open
+Requirements Accordion Open

 To receive a bachelor's degree at Northern Arizona University, you must complete at least 120 units of credit that minimally includes a major, the liberal studies requirements, and university requirements as listed below.

-- All of Northern Arizona University's liberal studies, diversity, junior-level writing, and capstone requirements.
+- All of Northern Arizona University's diversity, liberal studies, junior-level writing, and capstone requirements.

 - All requirements for your specific academic plan(s).